AHIMSA is the Sanskrit name for non-violence, which embodies compassion, care, loving-kindness, respect and to honor all of life.

 For example, the oil and plastic revolution are now beginning to show its harmful effects, with billions of gallons of oil transported in pipelines leaking into the soil here in the US, Fracking poisoning our waters, plastic containers accumulating on beaches and ending up in the stomachs of sea life and shore birds.
 There is now an island of plastic floating in the middle of the Pacific Ocean the size of Texas!
 And a study recently said in the year 2050 there will be more plastic in our oceans than fish!
 Current research is now revealing that many of our plastic containers leek toxic and harmful chemicals into our food and water.
 Our modern technology and addiction to oil and plastic is gradually harming and causing more and more violence to our lives.
 We already know that the exhaust from our oil driven cars is adding to global warming and destruction to our future life on earth.
 It is now time to leave the oil in the ground and to invest in alternative energy sources.

 So, what are we to do?
 And how does this all relate to our yoga practice?
 Well, it won’t matter how many dog-poses or drop backs we do daily to be healthy and happy, if the water, air, and food we eat are toxic to our health and future.
 As mindful yogis, I believe we now have the responsibility to speak up strongly to our politicians and corporations, both locally and globally, to demand clean, safe and healthy water, air and food.
-We need to demand Ahimsa with nature; fostering a more cooperative, intelligent and harmonious relationship with all living creatures to promote a more sustainable life on earth for us, for our children and future generations.
+We need to incorporate the essence of Ahimsa with nature; fostering a more cooperative, intelligent and harmonious relationship with all living creatures to promote a more sustainable life on earth for us, for our children and future generations.
 There are certainly more intelligent alternatives available to divert us away from our addiction to oil and plastic that we now need to research and implement towards a more sustainable relationship with the earth.
 We are not separate, but interconnected with nature.
 And the essence of nature is within us.

 I love what the Pope recently said in an interview: “When we harm nature, we harm God!”